Custard (Australian band)

 Custard are an Australian indie rock band formed in 1989 in Brisbane, Queensland.
 The band is colloquially known as Custaro (/kʌsˈtɑːroʊ/) due to frequent misreadings of its name.
-They are best known for the ARIA Music Award-winning song "Girls Like That (Don't Go For Guys Like Us)".
+They are best known for the ARIA Music Award–winning song "Girls Like That (Don't Go for Guys Like Us)".

 History

 1989–1993: Formation and early EPs

 The band was originally known as Custard Gun and featured David McCormack on vocals and guitar, Paul Medew on bass (McCormack and Medew both ex-Who's Gerald?), James Straker (later in The Melniks) on guitar and Shane Brunn (who later formed Hugbubble and Vanlustbader) on drums.
-After a few shows and line up changes (namely Straker being replaced by Matthew Strong) Custard Gun morphed into Custard in early 1990.
+After a few shows and line up changes (namely Straker being replaced by Matthew Strong), Custard Gun morphed into Custard in early 1990.

 Custard's first release was the four track vinyl EP Rockfish Anna, which was issued in November 1990.
 A fire breathing Elvis impersonator was part of the EP's launch festivities.

 Custard's debut album, Buttercup/Bedford, was recorded in 1991.
 It was originally intended to be released on CD in March 1992, but the CDs failed to turn up on time for the album launch, forcing them to give away copies of the album on cassettes to keep the audience happy.
 It was not until the end of 1992 that the band finally got their hands on the elusive CDs.
-By this time Custard had signed to Ra Records and had released their first "major label" release, an EP called Gastanked.
+Custard had signed to Ra Records and had released their first "major label" release, an EP called Gastanked.
 Gastanked was followed in 1993 by another EP, Brisbane, and two singles, "Casanova" and "Singlette".
 By this time the band was onto its third drummer.
 Shane Brunn had been replaced by Gavin Herrenberg, who had subsequently been replaced by Danny Plant.